BrentIO/SkyFollower/readme.md

 - What happens when my computer shuts down or I stop the SkyFollower service?
   - The ADS-B listener is stopped and data stored in memory is immediately written to MongoDB.
 Restarting SkyFollower immediately will likely cause a duplication of the flight information, since SkyFollower doesn't retroactively merge documents in MongoDB.
 - Is this going to break my map or other tools that I currently use?
   - SkyFollower listens to the same stream of data that your other tools do, and therefore should not interfere with those functions.
 Custom maps, real-time statistics, and other neat add-on's that you might be using will continue to work unaffected.
-Note, however, that if you install the [Aircraft Registration Import](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information), it is possible this could conflict with the port your map uses, so read those docs carefully.
+Note, however, that if you install the [Aircraft Registration and Operator Information](https://github.com/BrentIO/Aircraft-Registration-and-Operator-Information), it is possible this could conflict with the port your map uses, so read those docs carefully.
 - What promised features haven't been implemented yet?
   - `To Do`: MQTT notifications engine